 It went downhill from there.

 I took the Mt.
 Everest size mound of towels, wash cloths, dish towels, and underwear and sort of tossed them on the living room floor.
-I gathered the kids to myself like a good mama hen does and said, “Alright, kids, it’s time to fold these towels.”

 There was flailing, there was whining, there were some comments about how having to do all that work isn’t fair.
 So I wisened up and separated the huge pile into smaller manageable piles.
-This helped them get in the game.

 I went about my business folding some other items in the laundry room while I left the boys to fold.
 They already know how to do the job well so I didn’t see the need to hover.
-Plus, one cannot effectively hover over 5 children so it’s a defeating practice.

 I come back in the room a few minutes later to a very proud of himself 4 year old smiling at me like he’d just won the sack race.